 Kibble-Zurek quench in 2D transverse-field Ising model#

-This guide provides a quick overview of simulating the real-time Kibble-Zurek quench in 2D Ising model using YASTN library.
-We show a minimal example of a system defined on a \(4{\times}4\) lattice with open boundary conditions (OBC).
+This example provides a quick overview of simulating the real-time Kibble-Zurek quench in 2D Ising model using YASTN library.
+We show an example of a system defined on a \(4{\times}4\) square lattice with open boundary conditions (OBC).
 The Hamiltonian reads

 \[H(s) = f(s) \sum_{\langle i, j \rangle} J_{i,j} \sigma^x_i \sigma^x_j - g(s) \sum_i \sigma^z_i,\]

 We compare the results obtained using MPS and PEPS routines.
+This example can be also run from tests/quickstart/test_KZ.py <https://github.com/yastn/yastn/blob/master/tests/quickstart/test_KZ.py>

 1. Initialization of Model Parameters: